-A secret-key (private-key or symmetric) cryptosystem is the one where the sender and the recepient share a common and secret key.

-Security of such a cryptosystem depends solely on the secrecy of shared key.
+- A secret-key (private-key or symmetric) cryptosystem is the one where the sender and the recepient share a common and secret key. - Security of such a cryptosystem depends solely on the secrecy of shared key.

-Plaintext-space: P - a set of plaintexts (messages) over an alphabet \sum

-Cryptotext-space: C - a set of cryptotexts (ciphertexts) over alphabet Δ

-Plaintext-space: P - a set of plaintexts (messages) over an alphabet \sum

-Cryptotext-space: C - a set of cryptotexts (ciphertexts) over alphabet Δ
+Plaintext-space: P - a set of plaintexts (messages) over an alphabet \sum Cryptotext-space: C - a set of cryptotexts (ciphertexts) over alphabet Δ Key-space: K - a set of keys Plaintext-space: P - a set of plaintexts (messages) over an alphabet \sum Cryptotext-space: C - a set of cryptotexts (ciphertexts) over alphabet Δ Key-space: K - a set of keys